-General Description: The Prairie Rattlesnake is South Dakota’s only species of venomous snake.
-Prairie Rattlesnakes are a large, heavy-bodied species of snake, with adults ranging from 36–50 inches (91.4–127.0 cm) in length.
-The background coloration is light gray, tan, or light brown with pronounced dorsal dark brown blotches ringed in white running the length of the body.
-These blotches of fade towards the tail and turn into bands.
-Smaller, often lighter, blotches run along the sides.
-Two white lines occur on each side of the face: one runs between the eye and the nostril and along the upper lip and the other begins behind the eye and runs down the neck.
-Prairie Rattlesnakes have elliptical pupils and a single heat pit located between the eye and the nostril that allows individuals to use thermal detection of prey and predators.
-The belly is off-white or light yellow and unmarked.
-Scales on this species are heavily keeled, giving individuals a rough texture, and the anal scale is not divided.
-Juvenile coloration is similar to adult coloration.
-Many large non-venomous snakes are confused with the Prairie Rattlesnake because they often vibrate their tail (that makes a rattlesnake-like noise when it hits dry leaves or sticks), however, Prairie Rattlesnakes have a true rattle on the end of their tails.
-This rattle is remarkably energetically efficient and is made of keratin.
-Rattlesnakes are born with a “button” and are unable to make noise with their rattle until they have their first shed.
-Contrary to popular belief, you cannot age a rattlesnake by counting the number of segments on the rattle.
-Rattlesnakes gain segments every time they shed their skin, which can be multiple times per year (depending on how much they grow).
-These keratinized rattles also get brittle, crack, and break off through time.
+Description: The Prairie Rattlesnake is a large, heavy-bodied snake, with adults ranging from 36–50 inches (91–127 cm) in length.
+The background coloration is light gray or tan with pronounced dark brown blotches ringed in white running down the length of the body.
+These blotches fade towards the tail and turn into bands.
+Smaller blotches run along the sides.
+Two white lines occur on each side of the face: one runs between the eye and the nostril and along the upper lip, and the other begins behind the eye and runs down the neck.
+Prairie Rattlesnakes have elliptical (vertical) pupils, a single heat pit located between the eye and the nostril, and a triangular head.
+The unmarked underside is light yellow.
+Scales are keeled, giving individuals a rough texture, and the anal scale is undivided.
+Many large non-venomous snakes are confused with rattlesnakes because they often vibrate their tail, however, only the Prairie Rattlesnake has a true rattle on the end of its tail.

-Habitat: Prairie Rattlesnakes can be found in grasslands, prairies, alpine meadows, and spruce forests throughout their range where they are often associated with rocky outcrops or prairie dog towns, which provide cover and are where individuals overwinter.
+Habitat: Prairie Rattlesnakes occur in grasslands, prairies, and spruce forests throughout their range and are often associated with rocky outcrops or prairie dog towns.

-South Dakota Range: Prairie Rattlesnakes are abundant and frequently encountered throughout western South Dakota (west of the Missouri River).
-Few isolated records of individuals also occur along the Missouri River in southeastern South Dakota, but likely represent translocated individuals rather than established populations.
+South Dakota Distribution: Prairie Rattlesnakes are abundant and frequently encountered throughout western South Dakota and lands around the Missouri River.
+Isolated records in eastern South Dakota may represent accidental introductions rather than established populations.

-South Dakota Status: This species is not listed by the South Dakota Game, Fish and Parks.
+South Dakota Status: This species is not monitored by South Dakota Game, Fish and Parks.